saravmani/mycloud/Rem/Self/DotNet/EntitiyFramework_NO_Dapper/Dapper-Vs-EntityFramework.md

 >

 ###### About Dapper
   Dapper is not a full ORM framework like EntitiyFramework.
 It acts as a simple object mapper for the dataset.
+Also we call it as Micro ORM :-).
 It is very lightweight and it is not having many features which are owned by EntitiyFramework
 * Ex: Dapper does not have below features
   * Caching